epatso/la-kenak/README.md

 ## Installation Guide
 Visit [WIKI](https://github.com/ks1f14s/la-kenak/wiki) for the most updated guide regarding installing the software.

+## Looking for a portable version?
+Visit [this link](https://sourceforge.net/projects/lakenak/files/) for a portable web server with the software.

 ### Contribution
 Contribution are **welcome and recommended**!
 Here is how: